-In the end, it makes much more sense to use a Mean point to establish mass-less Rahu's influence rather than an arbitrary True Point.
+Considering that the object of assessment is a continuum and NOT a fixed location point, it makes much more sense to use a Mean point to establish mass-less Rahu's influence rather than an arbitrary True Point.
 True points only make sense for objects with mass.

-Unfortunately, beginners who don't understand the astronomy often select True nodes because it sounds more accurate.
+Unfortunately, astrology beginners who lack a basic understanding of astronomy often select True nodes because it "sounds more accurate".

-If there was a death of a beloved parent or cherished child during Rahu-Rahu or Guru-Rahu, I would certainly revise my calculations - probably by adjusting the birth time as well.
-Otherwise, we can work with the Mean positions as those are generally more accurate.
+If the decease of a beloved parent or cherished child in fact occurred during Rahu-Rahu or Guru-Rahu, there would be further impetus to revise the calculations - probably by adjusting the birth time as well.

 I am an advocate of True Nodes, as I prefer the true compared to the mean in everything, also symbolically.